Artemis37/copilot-template/Frontend/INSTRUCTIONS.md

 2. Start the development server: `npm start`
 3. Follow the component structure outlined in `PRODUCT-UI-INSTRUCTIONS.md`
 4. Start building components from the ground up, beginning with data models and services

+## Note
+Keep the router-outlet from Angular and use router to display my product list component in the router outlet position